 - Total proof mintage in 2004 of 801,602 coins!

-- 27th annual striking of the Proof Silver American Eagle.
+- 19th annual striking of Silver American Eagle coins!

 - Ships in a commemorative box and includes a Certificate of Authenticity.

 - Consists of one troy ounce of .999 fine silver.

 - Face value of $1 (USD) is fully backed by the US government.

 - “W” mint mark identifies the West Point Mint as the origin facility.

 During the first half of the first decade of the 21st century, Silver American Eagle demand was flat but higher than at any point in program history.
 The average mintage each year, save 2002, was 9.5 million coins.
 There was a modest increase in production in 2004 compared to 2003.